jojorb/cozy-map/README.md

 **"Done" features:**
 - Tiles are https only.
-- search and query features with Nominatim and Overpass.
+- search and query features with Nominatim OSRM and Overpass.
 - Weather Stations mostly served from personal Raspberry Pi.
+- fetch Contacts from Cozy-Contact and diplay them on Map.

 **Working on (developer branch):**
-- ease contributions/update osm nodes in app.
-- fetch data from Cozy-App
+- fetch data from Cozy-Files
 - working on konnectors.

 **Next stuff:**
-- organize manage mapping tool and data
+- organize manage mapping tool and data.
+- ease contributions/update osm nodes in app.

 >Because sometimes contribute is the only thing we can do.
 Load a Map to update or create Open Source data.